-Ruth Roman plays Baby’s mother, the indomitable and cynical matriarch Mrs. Wadsworth, who rules the house with a acerbic mood and dare ye, let no one enter this closed universe, for what ever dysfunction exists, this is her family and she’ll control it her way.
+Ruth Roman plays Baby’s mother, the indomitable and cynical matriarch Mrs. Wadsworth, who rules the house with an acerbic mood and dares ye, let no one enter this closed universe, for whatever dysfunction exists, this is her family and she’ll control it her way.
 She’ll allow no intrusions, no upheavals, no questions, no changes nothing must alter the way things are.
 In particular, no one must interfere with her ‘Baby.’

 The looming question is, is he developmentally disabled or has his mother and two sisters of equally arrested social development themselves been torturing him into this submissive behavior out of hatred of men?
 Do they have some sick agenda for infantilizing “Baby”?

 She also slips off her night clothes and gets into the crib with her brother.
-The scene cuts away, so the rest you can imagine off screen.
-And the other sister Alba, is wildly promiscuous as she is belligerent and down right violent at times.
-All three women have murderous tendencies as it comes out later that another social worker who pried too much into the Wadsworth’s lives disappeared, though deemed by the police as no fowl play involved.
+The scene cuts away, so the rest you can imagine off-screen.
+And the other sister Alba is wildly promiscuous as she is belligerent and downright violent at times.
+All three women have murderous tendencies as it comes out later that another social worker who pried too much into Wadsworth’s lives disappeared, though deemed by the police as no foul play involved.

 Baby cannot walk or talk and acts as if he is a toddler.
 Even if the potential were there, his mother and sisters discourage his evolving at every turn.
 Not allowing him to stand up or show more cognitive signs of awareness beyond an infant, at least not in front of strangers.